oklai/koala-jade/README.md

 koala-jade
 ==========

 A koala extension that adds support for compiling [jade](http://jade-lang.com/) files.
-It's basically just a modified version of @zagraveyard's [Dust Compiler](https://github.com/zaygraveyard/koala-dust) for koala, so I can't take credit for much aside from getting it to work with [Jade](http://jade-lang.com/).
+It's basically just a modified version of @zaygraveyard's [Dust Compiler](https://github.com/zaygraveyard/koala-dust) for koala, so I can't take credit for much aside from getting it to work with [Jade](http://jade-lang.com/).

 How to build
 ------------